Conscription in France: Origins

-The French Royal Army of the 17th and 18th centuries had consisted primarily of long-service regulars together with a number of regiments recruited from Swiss, German, Irish and other foreign mercenaries.
+The French Royal Army of the 17th and 18th centuries had consisted primarily of long-service regulars together with a number of regiments recruited from Swiss, German, Irish and other foreign nationalities.
 Limited conscription for local militia units was widely resented and only enforced in times of emergency.

-Universal conscription in the modern sense originated during the French Revolution, when the newly-created Republic needed stronger military forces, initially to defend the country against counter-revolutionary invasion and subsequently to expand its radical ideas throughout Europe.
-This was not a feudal levy or of soldiers paying for payment and loot, but an army formed by volunteers and conscripts of citizen soldiers.
+Universal conscription in the modern sense originated during the French Revolution, when the newly created Republic needed stronger military forces, initially to defend the country against counter-revolutionary invasion and subsequently to expand its radical ideas throughout Europe.
+In contrast to the former royal army this was not to be a force of professional soldiers serving for pay, but an army of citizen soldiers enlisted from both volunteers and conscripts.
 This Levée en masse was to be formed by all young unmarried males.
 The 1798 Jourdan law stated: "Any Frenchman is a soldier and owes himself to the defence of the nation".

-This previously unheard of policy of mass conscription allowed the French Republic to fight against multiple invading army at the same time. while also fighting multiple insurrections inside France (e.g. Vendée Uprising).
-This army was also characterized by an unprecented possibility of upward mobility, as unlike in any other european army promotion was based solely on merit, which lead to the rise of highly qualified officers through the ranks.
+This previously unheard of policy of organised mass conscription allowed the French Republic to fight simultaneously against multiple invading armies, while also suppressing insurrections inside France itself (e.g. Vendée Uprising).
+This army was also characterised by an unprecedented possibility of upward mobility, as in contrast to the widespread practice in other European armies of the period, promotion was based primarily on merit.
+While not always the case, enhanced prospects for advancement in the French republican armies did enable talented individuals to advance rapidly through the ranks.

-Napoleon Bonaparte, one of the officers promoted in this army, consequently inherited a greatly expanded army based on conscription, when he lead his coup against the Directory using his fame as an officer of the army (Coup of 18 Brumaire).
+Napoleon Bonaparte, one of the officers promoted in this army, consequently inherited a greatly expanded army based on conscription, when he led his coup against the Directory using his fame as an officer of the army.